solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

     ![The Spark pool list is displayed.](media/attach-spark-pool.png "Attach to Spark pool")

-4. Update the cell to **remove** the `%%pyspark` line.
-If you do not do this, you will receive an error when you update the cell during the steps that follow.

-5. Select **Run all** on the notebook toolbar to execute the notebook.
+4. Select **Run all** on the notebook toolbar to execute the notebook.

     > **Note:** The first time you run a notebook in a Spark pool, Synapse creates a new session.
 This can take approximately 3-5 minutes.

     > **Note:** To run just the cell, either hover over the cell and select the _Run cell_ icon to the left of the cell, or select the cell then type **Ctrl+Enter** on your keyboard.

-6. Create a new cell underneath by selecting **{} Add code** when hovering over the blank space at the bottom of the notebook.
+5. Create a new cell underneath by hovering over the **+** button and selecting the **Code cell** item.
+The **+** button is located beneath the notebook cell on the left.
+Alternatively, you can also expand the **+ Cell** menu in the Notebook toolbar and select the **Code cell** item.

     ![The Add Code menu option is highlighted.](media/new-cell.png "Add code")

-7. The Spark engine can analyze the Parquet files and infer the schema.
+6. The Spark engine can analyze the Parquet files and infer the schema.
 To do this, enter the following in the new cell:

     ```python
     df.printSchema()